 The risk of crop failure and pest damage, as well as natural hazards such as heat waves, storms or floods is likely to increase, requiring immediate action to be undertaken to adapt to this uncertain outlook.

 The challenge is to develop tools to build more resilient, efficient and sustainable agriculture and food systems.
 To that end, the development of climate services to support decision-making and best practice in agriculture is essential.

 That is why the aim of MED-GOLD is to translate state-of-the-art climate data and climate predictions — at the seasonal timescale and beyond — into easily accessible, valuable information for a wide range of end-users in the agriculture sector.

 These climate services – tailored to the end-users needs – will be co-designed by a consortium of the most relevant producers and stakeholders in the three sectors.
 These services will pave the way for a new replicable framework, with the aim of extending its applicability beyond the case studies considered for the project.
-For example, the replicability of the MED-GOLD methodology will be tested for coffee, another one of the most important global agricultural commodities.
+For example, the replicability of the MED-GOLD methodology will be tested for coffee, another important global agricultural commodities.

 1_ To co-design, co-develop, test and assess the added value of proof-of-concept climate services for olive, grape and durum wheat

 2_ To refine, validate and upscale the three pilot services with the wider European and global user communities for olive, grape and durum wheat

 3_ To ensure replicability of MED-GOLD climate services in other crops/climate (e.g. coffee) and to establish link to polish making globally

 4_ To implement a comprehensive communication and commercialization plan for MED-GOLD climate services to enhance market uptake